bcgov/namex/solr/docs/operations_manual.md

 The _names_ core is up to date if it contains the same number of documents as there are rows in the `solr_dataimport_names_vw` view in the NAMES database (NAMESD/NAMEST/NAMESP).
-Note that it can take a minute for data to flow from the database to Solr.
+Note that it can take a minute for data to flow from the database to Solr, so if the data is rapidly changing it may be difficult to do the comparison.

 ##### How do I know that the _possible.conflicts_ core is up to date?